AI Application Gives Users Real-Time Feedback on the Level of Peace in the Social Media Videos They Watch: Methods: YouTube data

 \subsection{Strategy}

-The news data models were trained by tagging news data with the levels of peace from external traditional peace indices.
+The news data models were trained by tagging online news text with the levels of peace from external traditional peace indices.
 There are no similar external peace measures to tag YouTube video transcripts.
-Therefore, we based our YouTube models both on 1) feedback that we received from peace experts and journalists reviewing our previous machine learning results and 2) on social dimensions identified by 59 studies over the last 40 years as important measures of the level of peace, including studies on: integrative complexity, political framing meta-analysis, tightness/looseness, and many others \cite{gelfand}\cite{conway}\cite{meta}\cite{peterlist}.
+Therefore, we based our YouTube models both on: 1) feedback that we received from peace experts and journalists reviewing our previous machine learning results \cite{DougBook} and 2) on social dimensions identified by 59 studies over the last 40 years as important measures of the level of peace, including studies on: integrative complexity, political framing meta-analysis, tightness/looseness, and many others \cite{gelfand,Conway2001,meta} documented in the Supporting Information \cite{Coleman2026}.
 These dimensions are:

+Higher peace societies are predicted to evidence more: compassion, news, promotion, creativity, and nuance.
+Lower peace societies are predicted to evidence more: contempt, opinion, prevention, order, and simplification.

-\subsection{Analytical Models for YouTube Transcripts}
+\subsection{Analytical models for YouTube transcripts}

 The failure of the news-trained networks demonstrated that peace in video content is not defined by specific keywords (topics) but by the manner in which those topics are discussed (tone and framing).
 While Neural Networks excelled at detecting topic-based patterns in news, they failed to capture the conversational volatility of video.
-We therefore pivoted to models designed to detect emotional tone (GoEmotions) and contextual framing (LLMs).
+We therefore pivoted to models designed to detect emotional tone (GoEmotions) and contextual framing (LLMs) shown in Table \ref{tab:LLMs}.